BerndMenia/Information-Retrieval/code/src/exercise9/exercise_1_answers.md

 .....................................................................................................

-- a) The authors divide the characterization into 4 different categories:
+- a, b) The authors divide the characterization into 4 different categories:
   - Inputs: Most often a time stamped and ordered list of user actions.
 Since we are dealing with sequential inputs it is not that much of a problem if the actual user is unknown (i.e. anonymous session).
 What's important is the sequence itself.
 This is different in comparison to the traditional matrix completion setup in which each action is assigned to a specific user.
 In other words sequence-aware systems can work well with incomplete data.

     Each action that the user takes corresponds to a recommendable item from the database.
 Furthermore each of those items can be of different types and can hold different attributes.